Furrmidable-Crew/cat_advanced_tools/README.md

-# C.A.T. - Cat Advanced Tools
+# C.A.T. — Cat Advanced Tools

 [![awesome plugin](https://custom-icon-badges.demolab.com/static/v1?label=&message=awesome+plugin&color=F4F4F5&style=for-the-badge&logo=cheshire_cat_black)](https://)

 This plugin gives you fast access to a few core settings.

-Currently supoprted settings:
+Currently supported settings:
 - prompt prefix: change the instruction prompt that tells the language model how to behave;
 - episodic memory k: change the number of episodic memories retrieved and used in the context;
 - episodic memory threshold: change the minimum similarity score that episodic memories should have to be used as context;